 These milk rolls are so fluffy and full of flavour.
 They’re also easy to make with no long kneading times.

 These yeasted milk rolls are fluffy and flavourful.
 They don’t require a lot of kneading, but just some time to rise.
 They’re perfect as dinner rolls, as burger buns or just spread with butter and a sprinkling of sea salt.
+But in fact, I’m happy just to spread them with a little butter, fresh from the oven, and eat them on their own.
+They need no adornment.

 The bread is really airy, soft and delicate, with a subtle sweetness.
 They’re definitely my ultimate dinner rolls.